 This flag determines what version of services are running on the target host.
 This is important information to know, especially if you have different tools for different versions of services that you discover are running on your target.

-The whole idea of using the -A flag is that it saves you typing out these extra flags which is a handy shortcut.
+The whole idea of using the -A flag is that it saves you from typing out these extra flags, which is a handy shortcut.

 Output Format Flags: What You Should Know